Virtual AGMs in Australia are here to stay at least until September. Treasurer Josh Frydenberg recen...

 While remote work continues to be the way forward for many organisations in the APAC region, it comes with various data security and privacy protection challenges.

-Since March 2020, there has been a significant increase in malicious cyber activity across Australia, with the ACCC receiving more than 100 reports of scams in a 3-month period.
+In recent years, there has been a significant increase in malicious cyber activity across Australia, with the ACCC receiving more than 100 reports of scams in a 3-month period.
 Implementing data security safeguards in a home working environment is essential in this digital environment.
 If your business is working remotely, here's all the recommendations you need to keep your data, staff and customers safe.

 If employees are taking work devices from the office, make sure they have been updated with the latest security software and have sufficient encryption technology installed.
 Setting up auto-updates is an easy way to ensure that they’re protected long-term without disrupting valuable work time.
 Discourage employees from using public wi-fi, as open networks are more vulnerable to malicious activity.